altsaxofon/easy-reader/README.md

 In Gparted i resized the linux pi partition and created a Fat32 partition, accesible to a mac, to store the audiofiles.

 ### Todo
+**PI**
+- create and partition SD card
+- set up SSH
+- set up filesharing
+- test software
+- setup autostart

+**Software**
 - clean code
+- - remove 'duration' from JSON?
 - create a list of requirements.txt
+- create install?

+** Hardware **
+- set up audio
+- cardboard prototype
+-